-Please note: As per this policy, the Headteacher has the right to attempt to resolve an issue at informal stage or stage 1.
-If a complaint is taken straight to the Chair of Governors (Stage 2), they reserve the right to refer it back to the Headteacher if it does not warrant their involvement at this point.
+Please note: As per this policy, the Headteacher has the right to attempt to resolve an issue at the informal stage or Stage 1.
+If a complaint is taken straight to the Chair of Governors (Stage 2), the Chair of Governors reserve the right to refer it back to the Headteacher if it does not warrant their involvement at this point.

-How to make a Stage 2 complaint: Complete the Stage 2 Complaints summary (see APPENDIX 2) or write a letter covering the points included in Appendix 2, and send to the Chair of Governors, (via the school address, and in an envelope marked "Private and Confidential", or via email: governors@orchardjunior.com), within 10 school days of receiving the Headteacher's response.
-If the person wishing to make the complaint is not able to access the facility of writing a letter/email then if they contact reception they can ask for the Chair of Governors to contact them by phone in the first instance.
-Complainants must ensure that all paperwork/ evidence that is related to the complaint is also included.
-Complainants may also wish to attach a letter with the Stage 3 complaint form.
+How to make a Stage 2 complaint: Complete the Stage 2 Progression of Complaint form (see Appendix 2) or write a letter covering the points included in the Stage 2 form of Appendix 2, and send it to the Chair of Governors, via the school address in an envelope marked "Private and Confidential" or via email: governors@orchardjunior.com, within 10 school days of receiving the Headteacher's response.

+If the person wishing to make the complaint is not able to access the facility of writing a letter/email then if they contact the school office they can ask for the Chair of Governors to contact them by phone in the first instance.
+Complainants must ensure that all paperwork/ evidence that is related to the complaint is also disclosed.
+Complainants may also wish to attach a letter with the Stage 2 complaint form.